yaiiow159/work-flow-go-server/document/api-documentation.md

 - **Response**: Updated interview object
 - **Error Responses**:
   - `404 Not Found` - If interview with the specified ID does not exist
+  - `403 Forbidden` - If interview does not belong to the authenticated user
   - `400 Bad Request` - If status is invalid
 - **Frontend Implementation**: `interviewsApi.updateStatus(id, status)`
 - **Used in Components**: `InterviewDetail.vue`